coderamen666/srd-v3.5-md/spells/spells-t-z.md

 physical form).
 As noted above, you can dismiss the spell, and you can even dismiss it for individual wind walkers and not others.

-For the last minute of the spell's duration, a *wind walker* in cloud form automatically descends 60 feet per round (for a total of 600 feet), though it may descend faster if it wishes.
+For the last minute of the spell’s duration, a *wind walker* in cloud form automatically descends 60 feet per round (for a total of 600 feet), though it may descend faster if it wishes.
 This descent serves as a warning that the spell is about to end.